-SSH is by default configured to listen to port 22, and only on port 22.
-You can configure your SSH server to run on other ports, and extending the same method, you can configure your SSH server to run on more than one ports.
+SSH is by default configured to listen to port 22 and only on port 22.
+You can configure your SSH server to run on other ports, and extending the same method allows you to configure your SSH server to run on more than one port.

 Related: How to change SSH server port

 $ ss -tlnp | grep -E "22|2022" LISTEN 0 128 *:22 *:* LISTEN 0 128 :::22 :::*

 SSH service currently runs on port 22, which is expected.

 Notice the multiple declaration of the Port directive where SSH will listen to all the listed ports.

 Make sure the line does not begin with # as it implies the line is commented and will be ignored.

 $ sudo ufw allow 2022/tcp # Ubuntu/Debian $ sudo firewall-cmd --add-port=2022/tcp --permanent && sudo firewall-cmd --reload # CentOS / Red Hat success success

 It is assumed the default port, 22 is already configured with correct firewall configuration.
 Add if necessary.

 $ sudo semanage port -a -t ssh_port_t -p tcp 2022